pmhuizinga/GraphTool/readme.md

 https://www.amundsen.io/

 ## <a id="database"></a>Database
-main db is neo4j
-there is also need for storage of node aliases (paul, paul huizinga, mr. p huizinga, pmhuizinga, etc.)
-(or should the aliases be added to neo4j as a unique node?)
+Current db is Neo4j but it should be easy to switch to AWS Neptune or any other graph db.

 ## <a id="userinterface"></a>User interface
 Basic HTML setup: